Method Overloading

 Common Beginner Mistakes

-Method overloading allows multiple methods with the same name but different parameter lists.
+In interviews, method overloading is a frequently asked topic.
+A concise answer should define it as the ability to have multiple methods with the same name but different parameter lists.

 1. Basic Method Overloading (Different Parameter Count)